Los pecados de Bárbara

 Los pecados de Bárbara is a Mexican dramedy web television series produced by Mónica Lozano and Eamon O'Farrill for Televisa.
 The production of the series began on 11 March 2019, and was announced on 15 March 2019.
 It is originally developed by Kirén Miret and Beto López.
 The plot revolves around Bárbara (Diana Bovio) a woman of irreverent personality who, after an absence of 19 years, is forced to return to her hometown, Santa Prudencia.

 The first season has locations in Huichapan, Hidalgo, and Mexico City.
 It originally released via streaming on Blim TV on 15 November 2019.
-And it is scheduled to premiere on television on 6 January 2020 on Las Estrellas.
+It premiered on television on 6 January 2020 on Las Estrellas.